A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 This is because their job position would not fall within the ‘regulated activity’ guidelines and definition unless they are working with students that have disabilities.

 Apply for a DBS Check for Schools with Aaron’s Department

-Aaron’s Department online system makes applying for an Enhanced DBS certificate easier, and quicker, than ever before.
+Aaron’s Department online system makes applying for an Enhanced DBS check online easier, and quicker, than ever before.

 Automatic Error Checking System

 Applications are rejected by the DBS, even for the simplest mistakes.
 However, you won’t have to worry about this if you use our online system has an inbuilt error checking system.
 Any mistakes or problems can be resolved before they cause an issue.